-Today I have the pleasure of being one of the keynote speakers for FSI: At the Intersection of Teaching, Learning, and Technology.
+Today I have the pleasure of being one of the keynote speakers (PDF of Page) for FSI: At the Intersection of Teaching, Learning, and Technology.
 According to the conference site, FSI is “an annual conference that brings educators and instructional-technology professionals together each May at the University of Illinois at Urbana-Champaign.
 Attendees come from across Illinois and as far away as Canada.
 The conference features keynote presentations, networking, and hands-on training on the use of modern communication and information technologies in education.”
 This year, COVID-19 threw in a wrench or two, and the annual summer conference shifted to a one-day, webinar/workshop kind of engagement.
 The goal with this new format is to not only share ideas and experiences, but to foster conversations to think through current and coming issues.

 My part occurs during the third our of the event and focuses on Supporting and Enhancing Learning in the Coming Months.
 While I initially was poised to talk about bringing digital literacy into the classroom, I’ve shifted to focus more on my own experiences with teaching online, with building the online first-year writing course at IU, and with thinking strategically about ways to bring in digital creativity in what is otherwise predominantly flattened, textual learning environments.